Spacetornado/Jotepad/Jotepad/Package/README.md

 ## Features

-GUI that you toggle on/off.
+GUI checklist that opens when you press Insert (keybind not configurable yet).
-Dropdown list of common tasks to quickly add to your To Do list.
+Add custom items to the list.
+Click Clear to delete the entire list (wishlist item: remove individual items, and/or strikethrough the font).
+Click Close to hide the list (or press Insert again).

 ## Changelog